openstack-archive/instack-undercloud/Overcloud-packages.md

         ssh $UNDERCLOUD_IP cat /opt/stack/boot-stack/virtual-power-key.pub >> ~/.ssh/authorized_keys

-1. Run the deploy-overcloud script to actually deploy the overcloud
+1. Run the deploy-overcloud script to actually deploy the overcloud.
+Note that the variables must be exported so that their values are picked up by deploy-overcloud.
+If you put them in an rc file that you intend to source, make sure there are exports in that file as well.

         # CPU: number of cpus on baremetal nodes
         # MEM: amount of ram on baremetal nodes, in MB